Swim bladder: Evolution

 Swim bladders are evolutionarily closely related (i.e., homologous) to lungs.
-Traditional wisdom has long held that the first lungs, simple sacs connected to the gut that allowed the organism to gulp air under oxygen-poor conditions, evolved into the lungs of today's terrestrial vertebrates and some fish (e.g., lungfish, gar, and bichir) and into the swim bladders of the ray-finned fish.
+The first lungs originated in the last common ancestor of the Actinopterygii (ray-finned fish) and Sarcopterygii (lobe-finned fish and the tetrapods) as expansions of the upper digestive tract which allowed them to gulp air under oxygen-poor conditions.
+In the Actinopteri (ray-finned fish minus the bichirs) the lungs evolved into a swim bladder (secondary absent in some lineages), which unlike lungs that bud ventrally, buds dorsally from the anterior foregut.
+Coelacanths have a "fatty organ" that have sometimes been referred to as a swim bladder, but is structurally different and have a separate evolutionary history.

 In 1997, Farmer proposed that lungs evolved to supply the heart with oxygen.
 In fish, blood circulates from the gills to the skeletal muscle, and only then to the heart.
 During intense exercise, the oxygen in the blood gets used by the skeletal muscle before the blood reaches the heart.
 Primitive lungs gave an advantage by supplying the heart with oxygenated blood via the cardiac shunt.
 This theory is robustly supported by the fossil record, the ecology of extant air-breathing fishes, and the physiology of extant fishes.
 In embryonal development, both lung and swim bladder originate as an outpocketing from the gut; in the case of swim bladders, this connection to the gut continues to exist as the pneumatic duct in the more "primitive" ray-finned fish, and is lost in some of the more derived teleost orders.
 There are no animals which have both lungs and a swim bladder.

+As an adaptation to migrations between the surface and deeper waters, some fish have evolved a swim bladder where the gas is replaced with low-density wax esters as a way to cope with Boyle's law.